Richard Lepori

 He has previously played for Oldham, Whitehaven and the Rochdale Hornets.

 Background

 Richard Lepori was born in St Albans, Hertfordshire, England.
 After the breakdown of his parents' marriage he moved with his mother to Chorley, Lancashire in 2001.

 He attended Holy Cross RC High School where he was encouraged to play rugby, a sport he fell in love with.

-His mother still lives in Chorley, and he has an older brother, Simon Lepori who lives in Stretford, Manchester and is involved with local politics for the Liberal Democrats.
+His mother still lives in Chorley.
+He also has an older brother, Simon Lepori, who lives in Trafford, Greater Manchester, where he is a local councillor for the Liberal Democrats.